Pohela Boishakh: Tripura and Northeast India

 Pohela Boishakh is a state holiday in Tripura.
 People wear new clothes and start the day by praying at the temples for a prosperous year.
 The day marks the traditional accounting new year for merchants.
 Festive foods such as confectionery and sweets are purchased and distributed as gifts to friends and family members.

 The festival is also observed by the Bengali communities in other eastern states such as Assam.

 Celebration in other countries

-Bangladesh Heritage and Ethnic Society of Alberta in Canada celebrates its Heritage Festival (Bengali New Year) in a colorful manner along with other organizations.
+Bangladesh Heritage and Ethnic Society of Alberta in Canada celebrates its Heritage Festival (Bengali New Year) in a colourful manner along with other organisations.
 Bengali people in Calgary celebrate the day with traditional food, dress, and with Bengali culture.
 The Bangabandhu Council of Australia also hosts a Pohela Boishakh event at the Sydney Olympic Park.